 Weekly meetings generally find Strategy Tutors first breaking down due dates for upcoming assignments and looking with the student-athlete at their academic calendar, preparing priority lists, and talking through assignments so the student-athlete fully understands what is expected of them.
 While the student-athlete works, the Strategy Tutor may help set up a Subject Tutor meeting (e.g. Stats, Philosophy, Theology) with the student-athlete, but will primarily ensure that the student-athlete is diligently working and on-task.

 Strategy Tutors will work with the same student-athletes throughout a semester, helping develop these skills, and are therefore asking to commit to the program for the entire semester.
-Juniors, Seniors, and Graduate Students are eligible to become mentors.
-Specifically, those with teaching, tutoring, and educational backgrounds will find this role the most comfortable and rewarding for utilizing and growing their skills
+Only Juniors, Seniors, and Graduate Students are eligible to become strategy tutors.
+Specifically, those with teaching, tutoring, and educational backgrounds will find this role the most comfortable and rewarding for utilizing and growing their skills.